larisa-p-f/bipedal-walker-sac/README.md

 The code within this repository are primarily authored by Larisa F.

-The file `replay_buffer.py` was developed by my group partner, Jithin C.
+The file `replay_buffer.py` was developed by my one of my group partners, Jithin C.

+The comparative results come from a group project with **Rob E., Visahan S., Omar R., and Ronan S.**